-...my certification in history and special education.
+...computer science and my certification in history and special education.
 With years of teaching experience, I know how to break down complex concepts into clear, engaging lessons tailored to different learning styles.
 My background in a behavioral school and a low-income district has honed my ability to connect with students, build their confidence, and make learning accessible.
-Whether guiding students through historical analysis or programming logic, I foster critical thinking and problem-solving skills that set them up for...
+Whether guiding students through historical analysis or programming logic, I foster critical thinking and problem-solving skills that set...

 Read more